Spring 2022 Housing GUIDELINES

 When socializing outside your suite/unit/apartment or off-campus, you must: wear a mask, stay at least six (6) feet apart, wash your hands often, and gather outside or with a window(s) open if possible.
 Mask wearing, distance, hygiene, and ventilation are all proven ways to prevent transmission of COVID-19 in all gatherings.
 All residential students will be under surveillance testing.

 RESIDENCE HALL SAFETY CHECK-INS

 We will be implementing checkpoints at the Residence Hall entrances to make sure you are “Clear” on your CoVerified app.
 This is just one of the safety measures we have in place to make sure we are keeping everyone on campus safe and healthy.
 Please be prepared to show your CoVerified app whenever you enter a residence hall.
 If you are “Restricted” on CoVerified, you will not be able to access other dorms.

-HOUSEHOLD GUESTS DISCUSSION IS STEP 1
+HOUSEHOLD GUESTS DISCUSSION

 We know that many students share the same safety measures and have kept their social circle small to reduce exposure within their household (suite/apartment).
 Now it is imperative that you come together as a household to discuss the level of comfort each member of your household has with inviting guests into your shared space (in and between residence halls).
 We expect residents to remain respectful about individual levels of comfort.
 Our ResLife staff can assist in offering creative solutions if you are finding it difficult to navigate through these conversations in a respectful manner.
 This discussion must take place prior to any visitors entering the suite/apartment.